Toastgeraet/SpaceUp/memory-bank/progress.md

   - [ ] Step 6: Tutorial completion with offline progress tracking

 - [ ] **Offline-Capable Manual Game Controls**
+  - **Note**: Real offline play is not possible.
+These controls queue commands and workflows to the sync layer which will be executed once API is available again.
-  - [ ] Ship movement with local position updates
+  - [ ] Ship movement commands queued for execution when online
-  - [ ] Market trading with cached market data
+  - [ ] Market trading orders queued with cached market data for reference
-  - [ ] Mining and extraction with local resource tracking
+  - [ ] Mining and extraction commands queued with local resource state tracking
-  - [ ] Contract management with offline contract storage
+  - [ ] Contract management actions queued with offline contract storage
-  - [ ] System exploration with cached system data
+  - [ ] System exploration commands queued with cached system data for navigation

 #### Phase 3: Offline-First Automation System (Future Priority)
 - [ ] **Vue Flow Workflow Editor**